 Hartford, CT 06103

 The Gallery at Constitution Plaza is dedicated to promoting cultural enrichment and visual understanding of the Connecticut Office of the Arts (COA) and its constituent organizations.
 The gallery features changing exhibitions that directly relate to programs administered by COA and the Department of Economic and Community Development.

 Hours: Monday-Friday, 9:00 am - 4:00 pm

 Admission: Free - sign in at the security desk and take the elevator to the second floor.

-Parking: Free - park in the Constitution Plaza South Garage (entrances at State Street and Kinsley Street), go to the 4th floor and enter the One Constitution Plaza lobby, sign in at the security desk, take the elevator to the second floor, and have your parking stub validated.
+Parking: Free - park in the Constitution Plaza South Garage (entrances on State Street and Kinsley Street).
+Take the garage elevator to Level 4.
+Turn left and cross the garage to enter the One Constitution Plaza lobby.
+Sign in at the security desk and take the elevator to the 2nd floor.
+Have your parking stub validated when you leave.

-Click on an image to see the artist's statement...
+Click an image to see the artist's statement:

 Click here for information about past exhibits.